Pool Guide For Beginners How To Shock A Pool This Year

 Once you have the right shock treatment you will need to follow a few steps to ensure safety and proper shocking.
 These steps include wearing gloves and protective eye wear to prevent dust from getting on you, wearing old clothes to prevent bleaching good ones, use warm water to dissolve shock in a bucket and stir it with a wooden stick.
 The key is to add the shock to your pool slowly whether pre-dissolved or not.

-Thanks for taking the time to read our Pool Guide For Beginners How To Shock A Pool 2023-2024.
+Thanks for taking the time to read our Pool Guide For Beginners How To Shock A Pool This Year.